genesiscommunitysuccess/docs/docs/tutorials/building-an-application/events/static-events.md

 ## 4. Create the csv writer

-This event handler can call a csv writer.
-We need to create the csv writer as well; Create static function that will take a rxDb, and write the csv files to the runtime/position-daily-report.
+This event handler needs to call a csv writer.

+Of course, you need to create the  csv writer itself.

+Create static function that will take a rxDb, and write the csv files to the runtime/position-daily-report.

 We can write csv file like this:

+    GenesisJacksonMapper.defaultCsvMapper

+        .writerFor(FxTrade::class.java)

+        .writeValues(file)

+        .use { writer ->

+            writer.writeAll(listOf(trade))

+        }

+5\.
+Insert the cron rule

+Insert a CRON_RULE table entry in dbmon/csv as per the example above.